Functional Linear Regression with Mixed Predictors: Appendices

 \textbf{Optimization of $B$}~(i.e.\ the univariate coefficient functions $\beta$): Given a fixed $R$, with some abuse of notation, denote $\widetilde{Y}=Y^*- n_1^{-1}K_1^*RK_2^* X \in \mathbb{R}^{n_2 \times T}$.
 For $l=1, \ldots, p$, define $\mh_l=K_1^*\mb_l \in \mathbb{R}^{n_2}$ and $H=K_1^*B=[\mh_1,\mh_2,\cdots,\mh_p] \in \mathbb{R}^{n_2 \times p}$.
 Further define $K_3=(K_1^*)^{-1}K_1(K_1^*)^{-1}$.
 We have that \eqref{eq:optimization} reduces to a function of $H$~(and thus $B$), i.e.

-which can be seen as a linear regression with two penalties: a weighted ridge penalty and a group Lasso penalty.
+which can be seen as a linear regression with two group penalties: a weighted group Lasso penalty and a standard group Lasso penalty.
 We solve the optimization of \eqref{eq:cd_nest1} by performing coordinate descent on $\mh_l, l=1,2\cdots,p$.
-See \cite{Friedman2010} for a similar strategy used to solve the sparse group Lasso problem for a linear regression with both a Lasso penalty and a group Lasso penalty.
+See \cite{Friedman2010} for a similar strategy used to solve the sparse group Lasso problem for a linear regression with both a Lasso and a group Lasso penalty.